ARival/muddyGB-RVL/README.md

 * The directional pad acts to play the notes of the chosen scale.
 * The START button raises and lowers the scale by an octave.
-* The A button enables portamento between notes *BUGGY*
+* The B button enables portamento between notes
-* The B button performs a fixed vibrato
+* The A button performs a fixed vibrato
 * The START button raise the pitch by an octave
 * The SELECT button lower the pitch by an octave
 * while SELECT + START pressed got the options mode